-5 Do’s (and 3 Don’ts) of Healthcare Email Marketing
+5 Do’s (And 6 Don’ts) of Healthcare Email Marketing

-- There are almost 4 billion email users worldwide (that’s even more than Facebook users), and that number is expected to keep growing.
-Almost 300 billion emails are sent daily – 306 billion to be exact.
+- There are over 4 billion email users worldwide (that’s even more than Facebook users), and that number is expected to keep growing.
+Over 300 billion emails are sent daily – 306 billion to be exact.
 This number is expected to reach 361 billion by the end of 2024.

 Not to worry.
 Following these simple do’s—and avoiding the don’ts—will give you a leg up over practices that neglect email marketing entirely or do it poorly.